axiomsci/crownlands.github.io/docs/clinical-assessment-preview/index.md

 ---

 # Crownlands - Clinical Assessment and Outcomes Voice Data (Preview)
-<h5>Long-form clinician-patient-caregiver visits with physician-scored clinician-reported outcomes.</h5>
+<h5>Long-form medical visits with physician-scored outcomes and clinical judgment.</h5>

 This dataset preview supports evaluation of whether voice and multimodal models can move beyond transcription into clinical assessment.
 Each visit contains real, long-duration medical conversation between a physician, patient, and caregiver, paired with structured clinician-reported outcomes, or ClinROs: scores produced by the physician during or immediately after the visit.